solo-io/gloo/projects/gateway/pkg/validation/README.md

-When creating a new resource Group extend the Validator.go method`ValidationIsSupported()`
+When creating a new resource Group extend the Validator.go method`ModificationIsSupported()` and `DeletionIsSupported()`.

-When supporting a new resource we can extend based off the interfaces of the Group.
-Currently we support Gloo and Gateway resources, via the `gateway_resource_validation.go` and `gloo_resource_validation.go` files.
+We will also have to update the Webhook Validator helm values as well in `install/helm/gloo/templates/5-gateway-validation-webhook-configuration.yaml`